 So in balancing we had to make sure that every mercenary in the game is valuable in certain situations and not in others.
 However, both have to be kept within a certain framework.
 For example, a mercenary must never be so weak that none of the players want him.
 The main difficulty here is that the strength of the card skills is not shown mathematically, but primarily in the interaction with the other cards and the game situations.
 As a result, we had to do a lot of play testing for balancing and could not use a fixed scheme.

-In a gameplay video, the “Crimson Company” shows what happens in the game.
+In a gameplay video, the "Crimson Company" shows how the game is played.

 Especially in such tactical card games, balancing is an essential factor to guarantee fairness and thus fun.
 According to the designers, it was not easy to find the right balance.
 As the number of cards increases, so does the number of possible interactions - and with it the complexity of the game.
 So there are many more game situations that you have to consider.